 The GDPR also states that large companies (with 250+ employees and 5,000 accounts per year) must hire a DPO or data protection officer.
 He will be responsible for everything related to cybersecurity.

-This principle provides another aspect of protecting the account user and his right to dispose of data.
-For example, the GDPR thus provides the user with the right to be forgotten or for his desire to transfer all his data from one system to another upon request via file storage management software.
+This principle protects the account user and his right to dispose of data in file storage management.
+For example, the GDPR thus provides the user with the right to be forgotten or for his desire to transfer all his data from electronic data storage to another upon request via file storage management software.

 Not to Be Transferred Outside the EEA

 This provision especially confirms the importance and impact of the GDPR.
 According to it, the company is responsible for the safety of the data user outside the European Union and is responsible in case of data leakage to another country.